wangru25/HERMES/README.md

  * @Author: Rui Wang
  * @Date: 2020-12-10 11:06:29
  * @LastModifiedBy: Rui Wang
- * @LastEditTime: 2020-12-10 17:33:07
+ * @LastEditTime: 2020-12-17 22:43:29
  * @Email: wangru25@msu.edu
- * @FilePath: /HERMERS/README.md
+ * @FilePath: /HERMES/README.md
  * @Description:
 -->
-# HERMERS
+# HERMES

-HERMERS is a software package for simultaneous topological data analysis (persistent Betti numbers) and geometric data analysis (persistent eigenvalues).
+HERMES is a software package for simultaneous topological data analysis (persistent Betti numbers) and geometric data analysis (persistent eigenvalues).
 It is realized through persistent spectral graph theory.
 In the present release, we consider an implementation in alpha complexes.

 ## Requirements
 - cmake 3.1 or higher